TheGreatMarksman/greek-new-testament-with-parsing/greek_new_testament_with_parsing/README.md

-# Output
+# Greek New Testament With Parsing

-This program contains several output files, most of which are the .csv files of the SQL tables used in the program.
-The files which require further explanation are described below:
+This folder contains `greek_new_testament_with_parsing.xlsx` the main findings of the program.

 ## full_word_classification.xlsx